Development of advanced photon calibrator for Kamioka gravitational wave detector (KAGRA): Introduction

-Recently, the gravity field calibrator and Newtonian Calibrator methods have been proposed for absolute calibration.~\cite{PhysRevD.98.022005, Estevez_2021, Estevez_2018} The gravity field calibrator has a rotating disk with quadrupole mass distribution, which changes a gravity gradient around the end test mass.
+Recently, the gravity field calibrator and Newtonian Calibrator methods have been proposed for absolute calibration ~\cite{PhysRevD.98.022005, Estevez_2021, Estevez_2018} .
+The gravity field calibrator consists of a rotating disk with quadrupole mass distribution, which creates a changing gravity gradient around the end test mass.
 The demonstration of this method will be carried out in a future gravitational wave experiment.

-In this paper, we summarized the photon calibrator instruments of KAGRA with the measurement of relative intensity noise and relative harmonics noise.
-In particular, the characterization of Pcal with 20 W laser is first demonstration in the research field.
-In section 2, we explained the specifications and design of the system.
-In section 3, we discussed the measurement results of the relative power noise and the harmonic noise.
-In section 4, we obtained the systematic errors.
+In this paper, we summarized the photon calibrator instruments of KAGRA, including the measurement of relative intensity noise and relative harmonic noise.
+Particularly, the characterization of Pcal with a 20 W laser is the first demonstration in the research field.
+In Section 2, we explained the specifications and design of the system.
+In Section 3, we discussed the measurement results of relative power noise and harmonic noise.
+In Section 4, we obtained the systematic errors.